 IT teams can't access insights, and users can't load data to databases or a data center.
 Optimizing Graphite with an open-source solution like MetricFire provides additional features for switch port monitoring (and overall network monitoring), including granular dashboard permissions, data warehouse integration, team accounts, enhanced user experience, and a built-in agent.

 Like Graphite (and most tools on this list), Prometheus doesn't exclusively monitor switch ports but tracks various network elements in one place, providing users with insights into memory utilization, CPU, latency, and more.
 Prometheus displays these insights on a centralized dashboard.

 Prometheus features include Netflow flow analysis, support for Windows operating systems, and support for Cisco switches, Dell switches, and more.
 The platform prioritizes switch port issues and only sends users critical notifications that require attention.

-Just as you can optimize Graphite, you can increase Prometheus functionality with MetricFire's hosted solutions, which provide better scalability, full support and troubleshooting, and long-term storage.
+You can optimize Graphite with MetricFire's hosted solutions, which provide better scalability, full support and troubleshooting, and long-term storage.